JetBrains/amper/docs/Tutorial.md

 ```

 And update the shared module:

-_NOTE: Currently lib modules require an explicit list of platform.
-We plan to automatically configure library modules with required platforms in the future_
+> Currently, library modules require an explicit list of platforms.
+We plan to automatically configure library modules
+> with required platforms in the future

 /shared/module.yaml:
 ```YAML